 10/ Eliminate Non-Essential Tasks

 Make a list of projects that need to be accomplished and mark off the urgent and important tasks.
 Look through the rest and see if there are any you can discard.
-Eliminating all your non-essential tasks will give you more time and energy to focus on the important ones.
+Eliminating all your non-essential tasks will give you more time and energy to focus on the important ones and greatly increase productivity.

 11/ Prioritise Your Tasks

 Prioritise your list of tasks by urgency and importance so you can work on the tasks first that will benefit you the most.

 Ensuring you have a good night’s sleep means you’ll be well rested and refreshed to make your working day as productive as possible.

 Delegate unimportant everyday tasks to free up your time to concentrate on more important projects.